 - Outstanding lawsuits: If you’re currently being sued, but a judgment hasn’t been entered, then you should list your potential liability in this section.

-Section 8: Life Insurance Held
+Step 11: Complete Section 8; List Life Insurance Held

-You need to list all life insurance you or your spouse currently holds in this section of the form.
-List all your policies, including term, whole life, and variable life insurance.
-Provide the face value (death benefit) of your policy that would be provided to your beneficiaries if you die, as well as the cash surrender value of whole life insurance policies.
+Indicate the face value (death benefit) of your policy that would be provided to your beneficiaries upon your death and the cash surrender value of whole life insurance policies.
 Also, list the full names of all policy beneficiaries and the name of the insurance company that carries your insurance policies.
-The insurance company may not be the agent or broker you worked with to establish the policy.

-Summarize Your Assets
+Step 12: Summarize Your Assets

 On the second page of the form, the Assets section not only summarizes the information you provided earlier as you filled out the form but also includes your cash on hand and savings account balances.

-When completing this section, make sure you round up to the nearest dollar.
 You’ll need to list the following assets:

 - Cash on hand and in banks